pooiod/Penguinmod-Paint/README.md

 ## Overview

 Penguin Paint is designed as a **Live Injection Mod** of PenguinMod.
 It loads the core PenguinMod functionality and injects its own code, ensuring that users always have access to the latest features and improvements.
-This may be slower, but it ensures that all PenguinMod updates are always available in Penguin Paint, and it means I can get away with writing this in static html.
+This may be slower, but it ensures that all PenguinMod updates are always available in Penguin Paint, and it means I don't need to manage as much code.

 ### Key Features